dreamcatcher-tech/network/Inbox/2025-02-19 2126 mango query language over artifact.md

 Can also reference other parts of the program, to basically have a GOTO.

 Can have a `$cron` option, which will run the script on a schedule.

+Will need loop guards, to ensure it doesn't run forever.

+Can display an execution as a gantt chart, or as a workflow diagram.
+Can show a planner so you can see what files were filtered at each step, and how it plans to execute, and can turn it into a statechart or looping workflow or some other visual representation.

+Lock to a specific commit, or reread things - show when things changed between commits and give links to inspect those.

+Replay of query and step thru.